-Guess, who previously worked with Mark Dantonio at Cincinnati as a staff assistant in 2006, has eight years of experience as a strength and conditioning coach at the collegiate level.
+Guess, who previously worked with Mark Dantonio at Cincinnati as a staff assistant in 2006, has nine years of experience as a strength and conditioning coach at the collegiate level.
 Dantonio also served as Guess' position coach for three seasons in East Lansing (1998-2000).

 A native of Wayne, Mich., Guess spent two seasons (2010-11) as an assistant director of strength and conditioning at Notre Dame while working with head coach Brian Kelly.

-The 35-year old Guess also worked with Kelly for one season at Cincinnati as a tight ends coach, helping the Bearcats to a 12-1 record in 2009 and an appearance in the Sugar Bowl following UC's second-straight BIG EAST Championship.
+Guess also worked with Kelly for one season at Cincinnati as a tight ends coach, helping the Bearcats to a 12-1 record in 2009 and an appearance in the Sugar Bowl following UC's second-straight BIG EAST Championship.
 Guess mentored Ben Guidugli, who earned second-team All-BIG EAST honors after ranking fourth on the team with 27 receptions for 364 yards and three touchdowns.